How To Grow Your Own Herbs To Enjoy Them Fresh

 Dill

 Uses: Both seeds and leaves have a sharp, slightly bitter taste.
-Use dried or fresh leaves, knows as dillweed, to flavor fish, soups, salads, meat, poultry, omelets, and potatoes.
-Sprinkle dill on sliced cucumber to make a sandwich filling.
+Use dried or fresh leaves, known as dillweed, to flavor soups, salads, omelets, and potatoes.
+Sprinkle dill on the sliced cucumber to make a sandwich filling.

 Planting: Sow seeds in early spring, 1/4 inch deep in rows 9 inches apart.
 Thin within established seedlings to 9 inches apart.